data-solution-automation-engine/data-warehouse-automation-metadata-schema/README.md

 The following directories have been set up:

+* Generic interface, containing the Json schema definition.
+* Class Library containing the object model for deserialisation, as well as various utility classes such as validation of files against the Json schema definition.
 * Code examples, containing C# examples using the generic interface for various purposes.
-* Generic interface, containing the Json schema definition.

 #### Hypothesis

 Across most, if not all, metadata models there is a core set of information that is required for any generation of ETL.
 If we can separate this from the UI / management of metadata we could have an exchange format that allows anyone to 'plug in' their own desired technology.

-As an example 'TEAM' has the intent to separate UI with a view of limiting data entry and validation, but does not focus on SQL generation.
+As an example '[TEAM](https://github.com/RoelantVos/TEAM)' has the intent to separate UI with a view of limiting data entry and validation, but does not focus on SQL generation.
 Rather, these functions are separated by an adapter that is accessible as JSON or database view.

 #### Requirements

 The fundamental requirements of the metadata adapter are:

 - Containing all metadata required to generate ETL output.
 This notably includes:
-  - the source-to-target mappings
+  - source-to-target mappings
-  - physical model metadata (columns and tabels, data types etc.)
+  - physical model metadata (columns and tables, data types etc.)
-  - connectivity information
+  - connectivity information, or proxy
 - Text-based to support version control

 #### Background